 The Youth Exchange for Peace Support Program

-After completing the program, we ask the participants to propose Mayors for Peace activities for nuclear weapons abolition to communities and the secretariat of Mayors for Peace.
-Based on the proposal, each city considers implementing these projects.
+After completing the program, we ask the participants to propose Mayors for Peace activities for nuclear weapons abolition to their communities and the secretariat of Mayors for Peace.
+Based on the proposal, each city considers implementing projects.
 Through our program, we aim at developing human resources and strengthening our member city network.

 ●Current program (FY2017)

 - There is no program currently open for enrollment.

 The petition drive calling for all states to join the Treaty on the Prohibition of Nuclear Weapons as soon as possible